Who's Selling Hockey Tickets?

 It wasn’t meant to be.

-I was at the final game and it cost me big time.
-Attending the final Leafs game at the Gardens cost me well over two thousand bucks.
-Looking back it was worth every penny.
+Attending the final game at the Gardens cost me well over two thousand bucks and it was worth every single penny.

 Why?